slowernews/hamster-system/README.md

 ===
 ###How to navigate through your notes:

-- use Sublime side bar for navigation.
+- use Text Editor's side bar for navigation.